hssmalo/steampunkfantasy/rules.md

 Assault Deflection: Number of dice, to_hit\
 Apply front/front-side/back-side/back values as appropriate similar to the assaults.
 Add the number of dice for all unit involved in the assault, roll separate dice if they have different to_hit stats.
-Each succuessfull deflection remove one successful assault. (winner of assault chooses which hits to deflect)
+Each succuessfull deflection remove one successful assault from the enemy.
+However, the one with advantage in the assault chooses which hits to deflect.

 A good practice is to roll assault and assault deflections simultanieously but with different color.
 Choose for example green die for deflections.